aUDIOMAPS.

 Paper, string, adhesive tape, detritus.

 Variable dimensions.
+Date unknown.

 These drawings are a consequence of walking through and out of the city, cycling up steep hills and past old factories.
 Periphery vision through the window of a speeding train.
 Late night motorway car journeys.
 Things at my feet, the sky above.
+The seen and vaguely remembered vistas and objects act as a catylist for an almost automatic way of working.

-the primal means of communication, which predates and embraces writing and
+“Drawing is the primal means of communication, which predates and embraces writing and functions as a tool of conceptualisation parallel with language.”
+Deanna Petherbridge, The Primacy of drawing.

-The directness and immediacy of drawing is where I am at my most playful.
-Mark-making, cutting, ripping, punching holes, slicing, embossing.
 Often the images challenge the notion of what a drawing is or can be…

-“A discourse between definition and
+“A discourse between definition and the unresolved, the systematic and chaotic, certainty and speculation.

 DRAWING TESTS SET ONE.